GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) which
   demonstrates how to do things in a purely functional way in JavaScript.

-* If all this does not help, try reading [this](https://gchristensen.github.io/posts/understand-functional-programming-in-20-minutes/), and start over again, if necessary.
+* If all this does not help, try reading [this](https://gchristensen.github.io/posts/understand-functional-programming-in-20-minutes/), starting over again if needed.

-Now, after you have learned how to compose comonads and write interpreters for domain-specific languages based on algebraic types, you are ready to obtain the black belt of functional programming.
+After you have learned how to compose comonads and write interpreters for domain-specific languages based on algebraic types, you are ready to obtain the black belt of functional programming.
 But if there are tools that allow achieving the same with much less headache and with much more fun, such as